Sauna-Planet

-How to Prepare for a Sauna Session and Maximize Its Benefits
+How to Prepare for a Sauna

 When dealing with water and the sauna, be certain to always listen to your body.
 Your body will always be the best indicator as to when you do or don’t need more water.
 There is no shame, for example, in stepping out of the sauna in the middle of a session to get a quick drink.
 Your health ought to come first, especially when dealing with extreme heat like you’ll find in a sauna.
 No health benefit that could come about in the sauna is more important than your immediate comfort.